 This Alba by Seiko Canteen AXHK21X, for example, is powered by the Seiko in-house Caliber VX42 quartz movement.
 Widely used by Seiko and some minor brands both in Asia and in Europe, it has a reputation of an accurate and reliable gadget (for a movement that costs around $10 apiece.)

 The movement is hidden inside a bulky, rugged-looking case.
 Not very large, it is still very wide thanks to its canteen-style setting crown totaling whole 47 millimeters from side to side.

-As you can see on the photos, the watch offers a high-contrast, easily-readable black and orange dial that mates perfectly with the black PVD-coated body of the watch.
+As you can see in the photos, the AXHK21X offers a high-contrast, easily-readable black and orange dial that mates perfectly with the black PVD-coated body.

 Since any sporty timekeeper is supposed to have something stamped on its bezel, Alba’s designers decided to equip it with a secondary set of Arabic numerals in a military-style 24-hour format.
 Another set of numerals, in 05-minute increments, is printed in the same orange color on the dial’s flange.

 The only thing that somewhat diminishes the usability of the dial is the small date aperture placed right below the 4 o’clock hour markers.
 It is just too small to be easily readable.